The Bucks County Democratic Committee

 Learn more

-As of 10/20/24, the vast majority of mail ballots in Bucks County have been sent out.
-Unless you’ve applied in the last few days, you should have received your ballot by now.
-If you believe you should have already received your ballot, contact the Board of Elections (215.348.6154) to check on the status of your ballot, have a replacement sent, or vote on demand at one of their three locations.
+Ballots are beginning to be sent out, so you should receive yours soon if you have applied.
+If you believe you should have received your ballot by now, contact the Board of Elections (215.348.6154) to check on the status of your ballot, have a replacement sent, or vote on demand at one of their three locations.
 See the next tab to learn more about Voting on Demand.

 When does my Mail Ballot need to be returned?